-PUMA HERITAGE LIMITED

-FORM OF PROXY

-For use at the Annual General Meeting convened for 11 a.m. on 29 N London SW1A 1LD (the "Meeting"). lovember 2022 2 at Cassini House, 5 7 St James's Street
+For use at the Annual General Meeting convened for 10 a.m. on 14 November 2023 at Cassini House, 57 St James's Street, London SW1A 1LD (the "Meeting").

 I/We

 (BLOCK CAPITALS PLEASE)

 of

-(insert address)

-being (a) member(s) of the Company hereby appoint the chairman c fthe Meeting (see Note 1) or
+being (a) member(s) of the Company hereby appoint the cha airman of the Me eeting (see Note 1) or

-as my/our proxy and to attend and vote for me/us on my/our behalf a proxy is to vote as indicated below in respect of the Resolutions set of 2).
-On any other business which may properly come before the Meet adjourn the Meeting) the proxy will act at his/her own discretion.
-Please indicate by placing an X in this box if this proxy appointment is one of multiple appointments being made (see Note 3) out in the Notic ting (including a e of Annual General Meeting (see Note
+as my/our proxy and to attend and vote for me/us on my/ou adjournment thereof.
+My/our proxy is to vote as indicated being the Notice of Annual General Meeting (see Note 2).
+On an come before the Meeting (including any motion to amend the proxy will act at his/her own discretion.
+Please indicate by placing an X in this box if this proxy a being made (see Note 3) pelow in respect ny other busines a resolution or t of the Resolutions which may property of adjourn the M ons set out operly leeting)

-Ordinary Resolutions For Against Withheld
+ORDINARY RESOLUTIONS FOR AGAINST WITHHELD

 To receive the Company's report and accounts

 To reappoint RSM UK Audit LLP as Auditor of the Company and to authorise the directors to determine their remuneration.

-Special Resolution 1 1

-To adopt new articles of association

 My/our proxy is to vote as indicated in this form (see Note 4).
-Unless sees fit or abstain in relation to any business of the Meeting.
-Dated otherwise inst ructed the proxy ma ay vote as he or she
+U vote as he or she sees fit or abstain in relation to any business instructed the p roxy may

+Dated

 Signed or sealed (see Note 5)